Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/behavioural-recommendations.md

 Although the user is interested mostly in gardening, the travel articles are on the top of the list.
 Higher relevance score is calculated for them because they are more popular - that is, they have been visited more often.

-The popularity weight may be lowered by POST-ing the request and adding JSON-encoded weight parameter such as:
+The popularity weight may be lowered by `POST`-ing the request and adding JSON-encoded weight parameter such as:

 `{ "beh.weight.popularity": 0.2 }`